Apple Watch app shows live travel statistics

 About the app

 Polarsteps automatically tracks your route and places you've visited while you are travelling.
 Just carry your phone in your pocket or bag.
 Once connected to the internet, the app seamlessly transfers travel routes, key locations and photos to your personal Polarsteps page, where your route is plotted on a colorful world map that can be shared realtime with friends and family.
-When your trip is finished, a personal travel photo album is generated with the push of a button.
+When your trip is finished, a beautiful instant photo album can be generated with the push of a button.

 Travelers can use Polarsteps on iPhone, Android and through the website at www.polarsteps.com.